 Future all-time home run leader Hammerin' Hank Aaron is born in Mobile, Alabama.
 The slugger will hit 755 home runs playing for the Braves and Brewers.

 The Yankees trade Tommy Holmes to the Braves for Gene Moore and Buddy Hassett.
-Holmes will play ten seasons hitting over .300 for Boston and will establish the National League record consecutive game hitting streak with 37 until it is broken by Pete Rose in 1978.
+The 24 year-old outfielder, who hit over .300 during his 11-year career, all with Boston, will establish the National League record consecutive game hitting streak with 37, before it is surpassed by Pete Rose in 1978.

 California governor Earl Warren denies the rumor that he is being considered to be baseball's next commissioner.
 The former vice-presidential candidate, who was on the Republican ticket with Thomas Dewey in the last election, will be confirmed as the 14th Chief Justice of the United States in 1954.